 Rumors of an official port

 There are rumors that a team of programmers started work on a Super Mario Bros Commodore 64 version and approached Nintendo for licensing.
 Nintendo licensed several titles for other computers in the past, notably Donkey Kong and the original Mario Bros.
-But in 1985, Nintendo had little reason to license its most popular title for any other device.
+But after 1985, Nintendo had little reason to license its most popular title for any other device.

 What about people who remember playing it in the 1980s?